programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 GeoPandas has imported the different fields in the correct format: all are `objects`, except for `ALAND` and `AWATER` (which record the area of the county that is land or water in square meters), and `geometry`, which is a special GeoPandas data type.

-The US Census Bureau has [assigned numbers](https://www.census.gov/library/reference/code-lists/ansi.html) to each state (`STATEFP`) and county (`COUNTYFP`); these are combined into the five digit Federal Information Processing Standard (FIPS) county code (`GEOID`), which you will need to match these records to the Fatal Force records.
+The US Census Bureau has [assigned numbers](https://www.census.gov/library/reference/code-lists/ansi.html) to each state (`STATEFP`) and county (`COUNTYFP`); these are combined into a five digit [Federal Information Processing Standard (FIPS) county code](https://en.wikipedia.org/wiki/FIPS_county_code) (`GEOID`), which you will need to match these records to the Fatal Force records.
 The next line of code will rename this column to **FIPS** – I find it easier to use the same column names in different tables if they contain the same data.

 ```python
 counties = counties.rename(columns={'GEOID':'FIPS'})